Nick-12956/CAD_inclined_line_projection/README.md

 # CAD_inclined_line_projection
-AutoCAD auto drawing of inclined line projection
+AutoCAD auto drawing of inclined line projection (First angle projection)
 IT WORKS FOR 4 DIFFERENT CASES
 1. inclined to HP
 2. inclined to VP